18th Machine Gun Artillery Division: Defense of the Kuril Islands

 The main responsibility for the defense of the Kuril Islands falls to the 18th Machine Gun Artillery Division of the Eastern Military District.
 The headquarters of the division are located in Goryachiye Klyuchi on the Iturup Island.
 It also has garrisons on Kunashir Island and Shikotan Island.
 The division was previously the only division-strength military formation remaining in the Armed Forces of Russia, along with the 201st Military Base in Tajikistan.
 The division's aging infrastructure is in need of overhaul.
 There are also Border Guard Service troops stationed on the islands.

 In case of attack by Japan, the Russian forces on the Kuril Islands are expected to hold out for only one to four days unless they receive support.

-Russia is planning to start construction of two new military posts in 2013.
 In 2011, it was reported that the K-300P Bastion-P system was being deployed in the islands.
 The division became part of the 68th Army Corps in 2014.
 In 2022 it was reported that the division had started to receive upgraded T-80BVM main battle tanks as part of its equipment.
 The division is estimated to have about 3,500 troops under its command and is currently made up of two machine-gun artillery battalions, a motor-rifle battalion, an artillery battalion, a tank company or battalion, one rocket artillery battery, a short-range air defense company, an air defense battalion, and a support company.

 Russo-Ukrainian War

 In May 2022 it was reported that the 18th Machine Gun Artillery Division was participating in the Russo-Ukrainian War near Izium.
-By July 2022, they were reported to be participating in the Battle of Siversk against the defending 81st Airmobile Brigade and a special forces unit from the National Guard of Ukraine, to capture the city and open the way for Russian forces to advance on Sloviansk and Kramatorsk as well as the road going southwest towards Bakhmut.
+By July 2022, they were reported to be participating in combat near Sloviansk against the defending 81st Airmobile Brigade and a special forces unit from the National Guard of Ukraine.